FrediBach/Blowson/docs/template-variables.md

 }
 ```

 By using `connected`, you always get an array back.
-If you don't use a filter, the array entries will be joined with a separating `,`.
+If you don't use a filter, the array entries will be joined like this: `val1, val2 and val3`.
 You can use all the array filters to collapse the array to a single value, for example: `{{connected.flights.score|max}}`

 ## Filters